 The Government has set up a Transition Hub to analyse and advise on transition pathways, what a ‘just transition’ could look like and the economic impact of a new 2050 climate target.
 The Hub will deliver advice to Cabinet in 2018 on the range of costs and benefits of policies available for the Government to reduce emissions.

 The Hub is made up of people from government agencies in the natural resources sector.
 However, making the transition is not just about what government does – we all (individuals, businesses and organisations) need to take action, and innovation and technology are key to the transition to a low-emissions economy.
 The Hub will also connect and support others to reduce emissions.

 Productivity Commission inquiry on transitioning to a low-emissions economy

-In support of the Transition Hub’s work, the Productivity Commission has released its draft report on how New Zealand can maximise the opportunities and minimise the costs and risks of transitioning to a lower emissions economy beyond 2030.
+In support of the Transition Hub’s work, the Productivity Commission has released its final report on how New Zealand can maximise the opportunities and minimise the costs and risks of transitioning to a lower emissions economy beyond 2030.

 The New Zealand Emissions Trading Scheme

 The New Zealand Emissions Trading Scheme (NZ ETS) is our key policy tool for reducing emissions and meeting our emission reduction targets.

 The settings of the NZ ETS need to reflect the Government’s decisions about how New Zealand is going to meet its targets.

 How the NZ ETS work fits in with the Zero Carbon Bill

 We are progressing with work on strengthening and improving the operation of the NZ ETS.
 We are focused on: